Quramy/ts-graphql-plugin/README.md

   },
 ```

-If you need to use more complex logic like fetch bearer token using client secret then you can build your configuration using js script.
-First, you need to setup your configuration like below:
+If you need to use more complex logic like fetch bearer token using client secret then you can build your http schema configuration using javascript.
+First, you need to setup your plugin configuration like below:

 ```json
   "schema": {